zhaben/xrp-genie/README.md

 ## 🔒 Security Best Practices
 ❌ Never do this:

 Don’t hardcode private keys or API secrets in your codebase (e.g. const PRIVATE_KEY = "rXXXXXXXXXXXXXXXXXX")

+Don't commit .env.local to Git.

 ✅ Always do this:

 Store secrets in .env.local only, never in source code.

-❌ Never commit .env.local to Git.

 📦 What to include in .gitignore
 To prevent accidentally exposing secrets, make sure your .gitignore includes: